Emergent Chaos-Like Dynamics of Spin-Orbit Torque-Driven Magnetic Transitions: Results

-Despite the notable agreement between our simulations and the experimental results in most aspects, we find one essential difference: During the SOT pulse, the magnetisation contrast in the experiment considerably reduces in the dot towards the end of the pulse---a behaviour we observe in the shedding regime but also when the dynamics is confined to the dot at higher applied field (Fig.~\ref{fig:chaos}a).
-This finding is particularly surprising as the skyrmion in the dot is clearly visible before and several nanoseconds after the current pulse.
-To understand this contrast reduction, we have to go back to our observation in the simulation that the magnetisation dynamics is characterised by instabilities and fluctuations when operating in a specific parameter space (stripe-shaded region in Fig.~\ref{fig:phase_diagram}d).
-In this highly dynamic regime, magnetic textures recurrently appear in different shapes and then quickly disappear, indicating chaotic behaviour.
+Despite the overall agreement between simulation and experiment, we observe one important difference: During the presence of the current-induced SOT pulse, the magnetization contrast in the experiment considerably reduces in the dot towards the end of the pulse.
+This does not only occur in the shedding regime (Fig.~\ref{fig:exp+sim}b), but is most notable at higher applied fields where the dynamics remain confined to the dot (Fig.~\ref{fig:chaos}a: washed out contrast for \SI{9}{ns} and \SI{10}{ns} delay).
+This finding is particularly surprising given that the skyrmion within the dot remains clearly visible both before and several nanoseconds after the current pulse.
+To better understand the experimentally observed contrast reduction evolving in the course of the current-induced SOT pulse (Fig.~\ref{fig:chaos}a), we revisited our simulations in the fluctuation prone regime (stripe-shaded region in Fig.~\ref{fig:phase_diagram}d), where the magnetization exhibits rapid transformations between transient textures that appear and vanish within a few nanoseconds---suggesting an inherently unstable and potentially chaotic character of the dynamics.